Franklin Institute: Awards

 Since 1824, the Franklin Institute has maintained the longest continuously awarded science and technology awards program in the United States, and one of the oldest in the world.
 The first issue of the Journal of The Franklin Institute, dated January 1826, makes the first written reference to these awards.
 Before 1998 several medals were awarded by the Franklin Institute, such as (year indicates when the award was first presented): the Elliott Cresson Medal (1875), the Edward Longstreth Medal (1890), the Howard N. Potts Medal (1911), the Franklin Medal (1915), the George R. Henderson Medal (1924), the Louis E. Levy Medal (1924), the John Price Wetherill Medal (1926), The Frank P. Brown Medal (first awarded in 1941), Stuart Ballantine Medal (1947), and the Albert A. Michelson Medal (1968).
 Past winners include Henry Ford, Frank Lloyd Wright, Marie Curie, and Thomas Edison.

 In 1998 all of the endowed medals were reorganized as the Benjamin Franklin Medals.
 Multiple medals are given every year, for different fields of science and engineering.
 The fields awarded today are "Chemistry", "Computer and Cognitive Science", "Earth and Environmental Science", "Electrical Engineering", "Life Science", "Mechanical Engineering" and "Physics".
 In the past also the fields "Earth Science", "Engineering" and "Materials Science" were rewarded.

 Additionally since 1990, the Bower Award and Prize for Achievement in Science (Bower Science Award) and the Bower Award for Business Leadership have been awarded annually.
 They are funded by a $7.5 million bequest in 1988 from Henry Bower, a chemical manufacturer in Philadelphia.
 The Bower Science Award contains $250,000 of cash, one of the largest amounts for a science award in the US.

+In 2021, the Benjamin Franklin NextGen Award was added to the list of Franklin Institute Awards.

 The institute's Committee on Science and the Arts determines the winners of these awards.
 Recipients and related information can be found in the laureates database.